 annual VM cost * 100% * 4

 - If four instances were running for half of the reporting period, the On-Demand Annual Cost is:

 - If two instances were running for half of the reporting period, and two VMs running for the entire reporting period, the On-Demand Annual Cost is:

 (annual VM cost * 50% * 2) + (annual VM cost * 100% * 2)

-In the optional details tables in the lower part of the report, the Running Instance Count is the number of running instances of each combination of instance type, OS and region.
-The Running Instance Count Frequency (%) is the percentage of time that at least this number of instances were running.
+In the optional details tables in the lower part of the report, the element Running Instance Count is the number of running instances of each combination of instance type, OS and region.
+The element Running Instance Count Frequency (%) is the percentage of time that at least this number of instances were running.